Salmon shark

 The salmon shark (Lamna ditropis) is a species of mackerel shark found in the northern Pacific ocean.
-As an apex predator, the salmon shark feeds on salmon, squid, sablefish, and herring.
+Similar to other mackerel sharks, salmon sharks have a thunniform body type.
+As an apex predator, the salmon shark feeds on salmon, squid, sablefish, birds, walleye pollock, and herring.
+Salmon sharks get their name from their diet, which primarily consists of salmon.
 It is known for its ability to maintain stomach temperature (homeothermy), which is unusual among fish.
 This shark has not been demonstrated to maintain a constant body temperature.
 It is also known for an unexplained variability in the sex ratio between eastern and western populations in the northern Pacific.

 Description

 Adult salmon sharks are medium grey to black over most of the body, with a white underside with darker blotches.
 Juveniles are similar in appearance, but generally lack blotches.
 The snout is short and cone-shaped, and the overall appearance is similar to a small great white shark.
 The eyes are positioned well forward, enabling binocular vision to accurately locate prey.

 The salmon shark generally grows to between 200 and 260 cm (6.6–8.6 ft) in length and weighs up to 220 kg (485 lb).
 Males appear to reach a maximum size slightly smaller than females.
 Unconfirmed reports exist of salmon sharks reaching as much as 4.3 m (14.2 ft); however, the largest confirmed reports indicate a maximum total length of about 3.0 m (10 ft).
 The claims of maximum reported weight over 450 kg (992 lb) are "unsubstantiated".

+Salmon sharks have a wide, double keeled tail (a second, short ridge that runs along the upper part of the lower lobe of the tail.)
+The only other shark with a double keeled tail is the porbeagle shark, which the salmon shark is closely related to.
+Salmon sharks are voracious group hunters.
+Groups of 30 to 40 individuals have been spotted hunting salmon in Alaska.
+Salmon sharks can also hunt alone, however individuals congregate in large groups in coastal waters to hunt bony fish such as salmon.

+Studies on prey consumption show that salmon sharks have similar energetic requirements as sea lions and other piscivorous marine animals.

 Biology

 Reproduction

-The salmon shark is ovoviviparous, with a litter size of two to six pups.
-As with other Lamniformes shark species, the salmon shark is oophagous, with embryos feeding on the ova produced by the mother.
+The salmon shark is ovoviviparous, birthing a litter of two to six pups.
+As with other lamniforme shark species, the salmon shark is also oophagous, with embryos feeding on the ova produced by the mother.

-Females reach sexual maturity at eight to ten years, while males generally mature by age five.
-Reproduction timing is not well understood, but is believed to be on a two-year cycle with mating occurring in the late summer or early autumn.
+Females reach sexual maturity from eight to ten years; males generally mature by age five.
+Reproductive timing is not well understood, but it is believed the sharks are on a two-year cycle, with mating occurring in the late summer to early autumn.
 Gestation is around nine months.
-Some reports indicate the sex ratio at birth may be 2.2 males per female, but the prevalence of this is not known.
+Some reports indicate the sex ratio at birth may be 2.2 (males to females), but the prevalence of this is not known.

+Once salmon sharks are born, they are completely independent.
+Pups are spawned along Baja California.